 Join Backyard Poultry magazine in our video series, Chickens in a Minute, as we answer frequently asked questions about how to raise a healthy backyard chicken flock.
-This week’s video explores what’s the best bedding for chickens.
+In this video, we explore what’s the best bedding for chickens.
 This is an important choice because good bedding provides comfort for your chickens, helps you keep your coop clean and contributes to a flock’s overall health.
 Chosen properly, bedding can make a chicken keeper’s life easier.

 What’s the Best Bedding for Chickens?